czbiohub-sf/DeepGenotype/README.md

 ## Features
 - Genotypes are in respective to protein expressiblity.
-- Automatically map coding region to your region of interest (amplicon region).
+- Automatically map coding regions to regions of interest (amplicon region).
-- Supported editing types: Tagging/insertion and SNP/base-editing.
+- Supported CRISPR editing types: Tagging/insertion and SNP/base-editing.
-- Works with Pacbio reads.
+- Works with both Illumina and Pacbio reads.

 ## Inputs
 - Fastq files